What is the difference between N95 respirators, surgical/medical masks, and non-medical masks?

 Visit these links for more detailed information about respirators, medical/surgical masks, and non-medical masks:

-PHAC - Non-medical masks and face coverings: How to put on, remove and clean
+COVID-19 mask use: How to put on, remove and clean a mask

 Can KN95 respirators be used at work instead of N95 respirators?

-Both medical-grade and commercial-grade N95 respirators are currently in short supply globally, and existing stock has been prioritized for the medical and other front-line service sectors.
-If your workplace normally uses N95 respirators for protection against fine particulate matter, you may be able to use a different type as long as it provides at least the same level of respiratory protection.
+During a pandemic, both medical-grade and commercial-grade N95 respirators may be in short supply globally.
+Existing stock might be prioritized for the medical and other front-line service sectors, or supply chain issues could result in shipment delays.
+If your workplace normally uses N95 respirators for protection against fine particulate matter but is having difficulty sourcing them, you may be able to use a different type as long as it provides at least the same level of respiratory protection.

 Occupational health and safety (OHS) legislation may state specific requirements for respiratory protection, including references to respirator test standards for design, filtration, performance, and materials.
 For example, N95 respirators meet a US-NIOSH test standard, while KN95s meet a China test standard.
 Similar test standards exist for Europe, Australia, Japan, etc. Respirators approved under standards used in other countries may be acceptable for use in Canada, if the manufacturer can provide the evidence demonstrating testing to the appropriate standards.